The 42 most soul destroying moments from Zoella’s book ‘Cordially Invited’

 What did I just read

-Everyone’s favourite woman-child is back this Christmas to empty more of your pockets!
+Everyone’s favourite woman-child is back to empty more of your pockets!
 That’s right, this time she’s written a book.
 And she may have actually written this one because it’s the worst thing I’ve ever read.

 Cordially Invited is “a seasonal guide to celebrations and hosting.”
 And if you’re wondering what kind of a party Zoella throws for her adult-child friends, it’s something along the lines of a cereal party and a den party (more on that later).
 As you would expect, she’s charging £20 for 255 pages worth of non-information, most of which are staged pictures of her and her friends pretending to enjoy their existence.